 - At day 90, write the citation-share report and compare against the day-46 baseline.

 This sprint runs in parallel with classic SEO work, not instead of it.
-The full 90-day plan that combines both is the 90-day organic growth plan.
-For mid-market teams, AEO and classic SEO share the same content surface and the same engineering surface; running them as separate programs creates duplication.
+The full 90-day plan combining both is in the 90-day organic growth plan.
+For mid-market teams, AEO and classic SEO share the same content surface and the same engineering surface.
+Running them as separate programs creates duplication.

 Closing